ministryofjustice/hmpps-non-associations/README.md

 This application is a front-end application used by staff in HMPPS prisons to view and manage non-associations between offenders.

-It is backed by [hmpps-non-associations-api](https://github.com/ministryofjustice/hmpps-non-associations-api) which currently is a facade to information held in NOMIS but will become the single source of truth in future.
+It is backed by [hmpps-non-associations-api](https://github.com/ministryofjustice/hmpps-non-associations-api).

 ## Running locally